kuwala-io/kuwala/kuwala/pipelines/osm-poi/README.md

 ```zsh
 cd kuwala/scripts/shell && sh initialize_git_submodules.sh
 ```
-Or if you are a Windows User having issue to run a `shell` script, you can run a `python` script as an alternative:
+Or if you are a Windows user having issues to run a a `shell` script, you can run a `python` script as an alternative:

 ```zsh
 cd kuwala/scripts/python && python3 initialize_git_submodules.py